 As of 2013: in parallel, Vallourec began sending its public responses to the CDP's Climate questionnaire each year, to obtain transparent independent assessment of its carbon footprint performance.
 From 2016 to 2022, Vallourec has been one of the companies recognized by the CDP for leadership in climate matters and commitment to a low-carbon economy.
-In 2023, despite the growing demands of its stakeholders, Vallourec obtained a B rating and is still positioned above the average of its peers.
+In 2023, despite the growing demands of its stakeholders, Vallourec maintained its A- rating(1) and is still positioned above the average of its peers.